kamrik/IntroText/labs/DRAFT_lab.md

 # DRAFT - do NOT start

-# Lab week 4 - GitHub Pages
+# Home Assignment 1 - GitHub Pages
-## Material covered during the lecture:
-- Keyboards, touch-typing and keyboard shortcuts
-- Text editors - notepad, vi, [VSCode](https://code.visualstudio.com/download), [Notepad++](https://notepad-plus-plus.org/)
-- Searching in text - wildcards and the basics of regex

 ## Step 1 - Create your own public repo
-In previous labs we edited files in a repository created by GitHub Classroom.
-In this lab you will need to work with two repositories:
+In the labs so far we edited files in a repository created by GitHub Classroom.
+In this assignment you will need to work with two repositories:

 1. Your own repository, where most of the editing will happen.
 1. The usual GitHub Classroom repo like in the previous labs.
-With an address like this: `github.com/comp1238w25/lab4-username`.
+With an address like this: `github.com/comp1238w25/asgn1-username`.
 It will be used to tell the autograder where to look for the first repo.

 To create your own repository, go to [github.com](https://github.com) and click the green `New` button.
 Alternatively you can go directly to [github.com/new](https://github.com/new).
 Then follow the steps below.
 Numbers refer to the red circles on the screenshot.